aaronkw/humanbase-docs/docs/seek.rst

 There are two ways to check the rank for a gene or dataset of interest:

-1) Get the complete list of co-expressed genes or datasets (see previous question) and search for your gene / dataset of interest in the CSV.
+1) Get the complete list of coexpressed genes or datasets (see previous question) and search for your gene / dataset of interest in the CSV.
 The rank is included in the first column of each row.